sparoodata/mongolens_new/README.md

 ### Data Protection: Working with Database Backups

-To keep your production data unmodified while leveraging MongoDB Lens for analysis, its suggested to use a backup copy hosted on a separate MongoDB instance.
-This setup isolates your live environment, letting you experiment with queries or aggregations without risking accidental corruption.
+When leveraging MongoDB Lens for analysis or experimentation, consider using a backup copy of yoru data hosted on a separate MongoDB instance.

-Start by generating a backup with `mongodump`.
+Start by generating the backup with `mongodump`.
 Next, spin up a fresh MongoDB instance (e.g. on a different port like `27018`) and restore the backup there using `mongorestore`.
 Once it's running, point MongoDB Lens to the backup instance's connection string (e.g. `mongodb://localhost:27018/mydatabase`).

-This approach gives you a sandbox to test complex operations—like pipeline-heavy aggregations or schema tweaks—without touching your production data.
-It's a practical choice when you need to dig into your dataset safely, especially in scenarios where live modifications aren't an option.
+This approach gives you a sandbox to test complex or destructive operations against without risking accidental corruption of your live data.

 ### Data Protection: Confirmation for Destructive Operations

-MongoDB Lens implements a token-based confirmation system for potentially destructive operations.
-This system requires a two-step process for executing commands that could result in data loss:
+MongoDB Lens implements a token-based confirmation system for potentially destructive operations, requiring a two-step process to execute tools that may otherwise result in unchecked data loss:

-1. First command invocation: Returns a 4-digit confirmation token that expires after 5 minutes
+1. First tool invocation: Returns a 4-digit confirmation token that expires after 5 minutes
-2. Second command invocation: Executes the operation if provided with the valid token
+1. Second tool invocation: Executes the operation if provided with the valid token

+For an example of the confirmation process, see: [Working with Confirmation Protection](#tutorial-5-working-with-confirmation-protection).

-Operations that require confirmation include:
+Tools that require confirmation include:

 - `bulk-operations`: When including delete operations
 - `delete-document`: Delete one or multiple documents